'Lord Voldermort' insurance agent loses appeal against sentence for threatening clients

 Myanmar national and Singapore permanent resident Ye Lin Myint had been sentenced to two years and five months' jail in January after pleading guilty to five charges of criminal intimidation and eight charges under the Protection from Harassment Act, with another 30 charges taken into consideration.

-The former Prudential insurance agent had sent 43 letters to 33 victims including potential or former clients who had rejected his business, threatening harm unless they transferred him Bitcoin.
+The former Prudential insurance agent had sent 43 letters to 33 victims including potential or former clients who had rejected his business, threatening harm unless they transferred him bitcoins.

 After the clients did not fall for it, Ye sent similar letters to their neighbours, inspired by a news article about loan sharks pressuring debtors by harassing their neighbours.